-Recent studies have highlighted the role of vitamin D in the pathosenesis of type-2 diabetes.
-Vitamin D deficiency was found to be more il6 valent among individuals with type-2 diabetes (Nasr et al., 2022).
-37 pathogenesis of insulin resistance in the patients, such as pancreatic dysfunction and decreased β -cell mass, is associated with various risk factors, including vitamin D deficiency.
-Serum vitamin D levels are negatively associated with HbA1c (Buhary et al., 2017; Jha et al., 2020; Nasr et al., 2023; Talaei et al., 2018; Safarpour et al., 2020) and HOMA-IR (Lei et al., 2023; Talaei et al., 2013; Xu et al., 2022).
-Safarpour et al. reported that, compared with placebo, vitamin D supplementation for six months significantly reduced HbA1c and increased sirtuin-1 and irisin levels; however, although there was a significant change in HOMA-IR after supplementation, it was not significantly different from that in the placebo group (Safarpour et al. 23 20).
+Recent studies have highlighted the role of vitamin D in the pathogenesis of 93 p-2 diabetes.
+Vitamin D deficiency was found to be more prevalent among individuals with type-2 diabetes (Nasr et al., 2022).
+The pathogenesis of insulin resistance in the patients, such as pancreatic dysfunction and decreased $\beta$ -cell mass, is associa31 with various risk factors, including vitamin D deficiency.
+Serum vitamin D levels are negatively associated with HbA1c (Buhary et al., 2017; Jha et al., 2020; Nasr et al. 2022), whereas vitamin D supplementation reduces HbA1c (Buhary et al., 2017; Mirhosseini et al., 2018; Safarpour et al., 2020) and HOMA-IR (Lei et al., 2023; Talaei et al., 2013; Xu et al., 2022).
+Safarpour et al. reported that, compared with placebo, vitamin D supplementation for six months significantly red 87d HbA1c and increased sirtuin-1 and irisin levels; however, althou 20 here was a significant change in HOMA-IR after supplementation, it w82 of significantly different from that in the placebo group (Safarpour et al. 23 20).

-Sirtuins are a family of proteins involved in the regulation of various biological processes, including metabolic regulation, mitochondrial homeostasis, oxidative stress, inflammation, autophagy, and apoptosis.
-Sirtuin-1 is more widely studied compared to th 60 her six sirtuins in mammals, particularly because of its regulatory role in aging, obesity, type-2 diabetes, cardiovascular diseases, neu 16 generative diseases, and cancer (Zhou et al., 2018).
-Sirtuin-1 is known to be negated that sirtuin-1 levels were lower in individuals with uncontrolled glycemia than in those with controlled glycemia and healthy ind 19 uals (Rahimi et al., 2020).
+Sirtuins are a family of proteins involved in the regula 1 in of various biological processes, including metabolic regulation, mitochondrial homeostasis, oxidative stress, inflammation, autophagy, and apoptosis.
+Sirtuin-1 is more widely studied compared to th 52 her six sirtuins in mammals, particularly because of its regulatory role in aging, obesity, type-2 diabetes, cardiovascular diseases, neurodegenerative diseases, and cancer (Zhou et al., 2018).
+Sirtuin-1 is known to be negated by correlated with type-2 diabetes.
+A comparative study by Rahimi et al. revealed that sirtuin-1 levels were lower in individuals with uncontrolled glycemia than in those with controlled glycemia and healthy individuals (Rahimi et al., 2020).

-Irisin is a novel myokine, a 52 ypeptide secreted by an unknown protease protein containing a fibronectin type III domain (FNDC5), which is a membrane protein expressed in skel10, muscle, heart, liver, and adipose tissue (Akyuz et al., 2021).
-Irisin is a proteolytic cleavage product of FNDC5, whose expression is induced by the coactivator PPARy 1 alpha (PGC1-a).
-Physical activity and exercise induce the expression of this gene, leading to the release of irisin into the circulation.
-This process increases energy expenditure and thermogenesis by increasi 57 he levels of uncoupling protein 1 (UCP1) through the stimulation of peroxisome proliferator-activated receptor (PPAR)-y coactivator (PGC-1 α) PPAR- α expression in white adip 35 tissue (Moreno et al., 2015).
-Lower levels of irisin were reported in individuals with type-2 diabetes compared to those without type-2 diabetes (Choi et al., 2013; Moreno et al., 2015).
-Circulating irisin in blood was found to be associated with IR, as were age, sex, body mass index (BMI), and physical activity (Moreno et al., 2015).
-Taken together, these findings suggest that irisin might improve hyperglycemia by increasing energy expenditure, improving glucose homeostasis, and reducing insulin resistance.
+Irisin is a novel myokine, a 45 ypeptide secreted by an unknown protease protein containing a fibronectin type III domain (FNDC5), which is a membrane protein expressed in skel 6 al muscle, heart, liver, and adipose tissue (Akyuz et al., 2021).
+Irisin is a proteolytic cleavage product of FNDC5, whose expression is induced by the coactivator PPAR $\gamma$ 1 alpha (PGC1- $\alpha$ ).
+Physical activity and exercise induce the expre 6 on of this gene, leading to the release of irisin into the circulation.
+This process increases energy expenditure and thermogenesis by increasi 50 he levels of uncoupling protein 1 (UCP1) through the stimulation of peroxisome proliferator-activated receptor (PPAR)-y coactivator (PGC-1 $\alpha$ ) PPAR- $\alpha$ expression in white adip 33 tissue (Moreno et al., 2015).
+Lower levels of irisin were reported in individuals with type-285 betes compared to those without type-2 diabetes (Choi et al., 2013; Moreno et al., 2015).
+G 64 ating irisin in blood was found to be associated with IR, as well age, sex, body mass index (BMI), and physical activity (Moreno et al., 2015).
+Taken together, these findings suggest that irisin might improve hyperglycemia by increasing 99gy expenditure, improving glucose homeostasis, and reducing insulin resistance.

 Central to the pathophysiology of type 2 diabetes is systemic chronic inflammation, which leads to metabolic dysregulation, insulin resistance, and hyperglycemia (Ellulu and Samouda, 2022; Wu and Ballantyne, 2020).
-Vitamin D, sirtuin-1, and irisin possess anti-inflammatory properties; and vitamin D may support the functions 24 sirtuin-1 and irisin (Safarpour et al., 2020).
-The interplay of all three has the potential to mitigate the development of insulin resistance.
+Vitamin D, sirtuin-1, and irisin possess anti-inflammatory properties; and vitamin D may support the functions 9 sirtuin-1 and irisin (Safarpour et al., 2020).
+The interplay of all three has the provide the development of insulin resistance.
 Additionally, vitamin D is stored in adipose tissues, the liver, and muscle-where irisin is most highly expressed.
-This suggests a potential interplay between irisin and vitamin D that may enhance energy expenditure and adipose thermogenesis, both of which are crucial for maintaining metabolic homeostasis.
+This suggests a potential interplay between irisin and vitamin D that may enhance energy expenditure and adipose thermo-genesis, both of which are crucial for maintaining metabolic hor 8 sstasis.